pu2clr/VFO_BFO_OLED_ARDUINO/schematic/Readme.md

 This schematic was made by using the <a href="http://fritzing.org/home/">Fritzing Software</a>.

-The  <a href="http://fritzing.org/home/">Fritzing file are available in this repository</a>.
+The  <a href="http://fritzing.org/home/">Fritzing file is available in this repository</a>.

 ## Schematic
  <img src="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/schematic/vfobfo_schematic_fritzing_image.jpg" alt="VFO and BFO schematic">